Stop Digging! How to Train your Dog

 - Interesting items

-Dogs that are just fans of digging are hard to discourage from such behavior as they can be pretty persistent about it.
+Dogs that are just fans of digging are hard to discourage from such behavior.
+They can be pretty persistent about it.
 Good news is you always have the option to limit the space that they are allowed to dig in.
 This will be your designated dig zone, to make one:

-– Step 1: Dig a small hole and pour sand or loose soil in the hole.
+- Dig a small hole and pour sand or loose soil in the hole.

-– Step 3: When dogs do the digging in the designated area, praise them and give them a reward.
+- If your dog digs in the designated area, praise them and give them a reward.

-– Step 4: if your dog decides to dig another hole in an area outside of the zone, tell them “Stop digging” and bring them to the dig zone.
+- When your dog decides to dig another hole outside of the zone, tell them “Stop digging” and bring them to the dig zone.

 You can also do the steps outlined above such as burying rocks or a chicken wire to discourage canines to dig unacceptable areas.

 If all of these steps fail you, it might be time to consult a professional to figure out what is wrong with your pet.
 It’s necessary to be attuned to your dog’ behavior since it says a lot about their needs.

 Lauren is a young woman with a true passion for animals.
 She has kept many pets over the years and has intimate knowledge of their needs both emotionally and physically.
 She loves that her dogs keep her so active and satisfy her desire to spend lots of time in nature.